 This was the beginning of a symbol, a destination with a symbolic and religious value that led to the construction of a chapel to protect and venerate the sword.

 In few years after Galgano’s death, a worship building, better known as the “Rotonda” or “Eremo of San Galgano”, was built on his hermitage.
 Today the complex is still visitable on the mountain of Montesiepi, just next to the gigantic abbey which lies down the hill.

 The Rotunda is a circular building that encloses and guards the sword Galgano drove into the rock.

 External view of the Eremo of Montesiepi (Superchilum, CC BY-SA 4.0 via Wikimedia Commons)

 Later on, brought by the spirituality of Galgano’s figure, more monks came to watch over his remains and later sustained an oratory over his tomb.
 The monastery and the Abbey of San Galgano were thus created.

-However, the abbey suffered a turbulent history, starting with a slow decline in 1348 CE, when the Black Death decimated the active Cistercian monks.
+However, the abbey of Saint Galgano suffered a turbulent history, starting with a slow decline in 1348 CE, when the Black Death decimated the active Cistercian monks.

 From here, the complex was characterised by continuous deterioration.
 For years the abbey was plundered of everything, including fixtures and fittings, giving today’s unique appearance, making the place an incredible and fabulous open-air place of past memories.